Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Clarify your answer for me.

-I am I am answering it for you.
+I am answering it for you.

-What is his answer been?
+What does his answer been?

 That's not the question.

-The question is do you want them in the foster care system more than in two houses?
+The question is: do you want them in the foster care system more than in two houses?

 Are we going crazy or is he not answering the question right now?